Kiaramanacasa/Kiaramanacasa/README.md

 🎓 I'm an **19-year-old Data Science student** at **Austral University** (1st year).
 💭 Passionate about **music**, I love to **sing** and listen to **Blackpink** 🎤 and **Rata Blanca** 🎸.
-🚌 Traveling by bus is my favorite thinking time — just me, my headphones, and the road.
+🚌 Traveling by bus is my favorite thinking time.
 💡 I'm fascinated by how **data can transform medicine** and help improve lives through research.

 ---